4v4t4r/web-vuln/README.md

 ### Installation
 Once the pre-requisites are met, clone the repository and type `vagrant up`.
 The default username:password combination is `ubuntu:vagrant`, if necessary.
 The intention is to interact with the vulnerable web applications through a web browser on the virtualbox host, thus there isn't (and shouldn't) be a need to specifically login.

+In order to enable the DVWA Insecure CAPTCHA module, you will need to generate your own keys at https://www.google.com/recaptcha/admin/create and paste those keys in `resources/config.inc.php` at lines `29` and `30`.

 ### Default ports
 * DVWA: 80